Numorian/yawast-ng/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

-Issues that are labeled as [beginner](/issues?q=is%3Aopen+is%3Aissue+label%3Abeginner) are great starting points for new contributors.
-These are less complex issues that will help make you familiar with working on YAWAST.
+Issues that are labeled as [good first issue](https://github.com/Numorian/yawast-ng/labels/good%20first%20issue) are great starting points for new contributors.
+These are less complex issues that will help make you familiar with working on yawast-ng.

-Contributions, in the form of feature requests and pull requests are both welcome and encouraged.
-YAWAST will only evolve if users are willing and able to give back, and work too make YAWAST better for everyone.
+Contributions, in the form of feature requests and pull requests are both welcome and encouraged. yawast-ng will only evolve if users are willing and able to give back, and work too make yawast-ng better for everyone.

-Information on development standards, and guidelines for issues are available in our [CONTRIBUTING](/blob/main/CONTRIBUTING.md) document.
+Information on development standards, and guidelines for issues are available in our [CONTRIBUTING](/CONTRIBUTING.md) document.

 ### Special Thanks